 - This commitment applies to all of the university’s educational programs and activities, including admissions, financial aid, education and university programs.
 To carry out this university commitment, the university will not tolerate statements or actions that create a discriminatory or harassing work or academic environment.
 The university seeks compliance with all statutes prohibiting discrimination in education, including Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, the Age Discrimination in Employment Act of 1967, the Americans with Disabilities Act of 1990 and the Americans with Disabilities Act Amendment Act of 2008 which respectively prohibit discrimination.
 This good-faith effort to comply is made even when such laws and regulations conflict with each other.
 In compliance with Section 504, the university provides reasonable accommodations for applicants with disabilities, as well as for students.

-- The university’s Interim Section 504 Coordinator is the Office of Equity and Diversity.
-Applicants for admission and registered students with questions about disabilities may contact the Office of Disability Services and Programs, at sait.usc.edu/academicsupport/centerprograms/dsp/home_index.html.
-For other information, contact the Interim Section 504 Coordinator at email@example.com.
+- Applicants for admission and registered students with questions about disabilities may contact the Office of Disability Services and Programs, at sait.usc.edu/academicsupport/centerprograms/dsp/home_index.html.
+For other information, contact the Section 504 Coordinator, Edward Roth, at email@example.com.
 Additional information about the coordinator’s responsibilities can be found at equity.usc.edu.

 2. Attempts or threats to commit acts prohibited by this policy, or to omit acts required by this policy, are prohibited equally with the acts themselves.
 Complaints and witness statements that are not in good faith are also prohibited.
 3. Any student who violates this policy will be subject to appropriate disciplinary action under the Student Conduct Code, which may include expulsion.
 See Section 17.
 References in SCampus to prohibited discrimination also include harassment and retaliation as defined by this policy.